mahmudik/Hello-world/README.md

 # Hello-world
-hi friends
+hi friends!
-My name is Mahmud, i am a studend.I from in Tajikistan.I want to learn programming language
+My name is Mahmud, i am a student.I from in Tajikistan.I want to learn programming language